bitcoin/bitcoin/doc/build-openbsd.md

 ### Building BerkeleyDB

-BerkeleyDB is only necessary for the wallet functionality.
-To skip this, pass `--disable-wallet` to `./configure` and skip to the next section.
+BerkeleyDB is only necessary for legacy wallet functionality.

 It is recommended to use Berkeley DB 4.8.
 You cannot use the BerkeleyDB library from ports, for the same reason as boost above (g++/libstd++ incompatibility).